-A carrel is a desk in the library that may be assigned to graduate students, faculty, or undergraduates working on a senior honors thesis.
-If you have a carrel assignment, you can check books out to it and store books there for an extended period, unless they are requested by another patron.
+A research study carrel is a desk in the library that may be assigned to graduate students, faculty, or undergraduates working on a senior honors thesis.
+If you have a carrel assignment, you can check out library books to it and store them there for an extended period, unless they are recalled for Course Reserve.

 The library has several different types of carrels available to qualifying members of the Northwestern Community.

 The library has numerous open carrels throughout the University Library towers.
-Current Northwestern graduate students and undergraduates working on a senior honors thesis qualify for an open carrel.
-Honors undergraduates must supply additional documentation in the form of a letter from their advisor or proof of registration.
+Current Northwestern graduate students, and undergraduates working on a senior honors thesis, qualify for an open carrel.
+Senior honors thesis undergraduates must supply additional documentation in the form of a letter from their advisor or proof of registration in a relevant seminar.

-Open carrel assignments are made between September 1 through June 15 of the academic year.
-Study Carrel Applications for the academic year will be accepted September 1.
+Study Carrel Applications for the academic year will begin to be accepted October 1.
 Assignments will be made on a first come, first served basis as applications are received.
 Processing time will vary during periods of high demand.

-The Music Library has a small number of desks for graduate students in related subject areas.
-If you are interested in a desk in the Music Library, please indicate that this would be your first choice in the comments area of the application.
+The Music Library has a small number of carrel desks for graduate students in related subject areas.
+If you are interested in a carrel in the Music Library, please indicate that preference in the comments area of the application.

 Closed-room shared PhD carrels

-PhD candidate carrels are shared, with two people assigned to each carrel.
-The demand for PhD closed room study carrels far exceeds supply, but you can apply to for our waiting list by submitting a Study Carrel Application.
+PhD Candidate carrels are shared, with two people assigned to each carrel room.
+The demand for PhD closed room study carrels far exceeds supply, but you can apply for our waiting list by submitting a Study Carrel Application.
 The average wait for a closed-room study carrel is eight months, but actual time may vary.
-Graduate students must already be admitted to candidacy before they may be placed on the waiting list.
+Graduate students must already be admitted to Candidacy before they can request to be placed on the waiting list.

 Single closed-room carrels